The Home-Based Business: Basics to Consider

 Is a Home-Based Business Right for You?

 Choosing a home business is like choosing a spouse or partner: Think carefully before starting the business.
-Instead of plunging right in, take time to learn as much about the market for any product or service as you can.
-Before you invest any time, effort, or money take a few moments to answer the following questions:
+Instead of plunging right in, take the time to learn as much as you can about the market for your product or service.
+Before you invest time, effort or money take a few moments to answer the following questions: